EPA Particulate Matter Data -- Analyses using Local Control Strategy: Summary

-(1.)
-We have made CSV files publicly available that contain data as much ``like'' the CDC and EPS data used by Pye et al. (2021) as is possible by private US citizens.
+Our reconstruction of the data used in Pye et al. (2021) can be found in the \textit{pmdata} data.frame that is part of the newest Version ($1.4$) of the \textit{LocalControlStrategy} R-package, Obenchain (2015-2022).
+Alternatively, a CSV file containing only $25$ key variables can be downloaded from \textit{dryad}, Young and Obenchain (2022), \url{https://doi.org/10.5061/dryad.63xsj3v58}.
+These data are as much ``like'' the CDC and EPA data used by Pye et al. (2021) as is possible by private US citizens.

+Internet site \url{http://localcontrolstatistics.org} contains an archive, \textit{LCS$\_$EPA$\_$archive.zip}, that can be freely downloaded.
+This archive contains $R-$code that performs the basic analyses and displays examples of figures from this paper.
+A wide variety of introductory information about using \textit{LC Strategy} for statistical \textit{NU Learning} can also be read at or downloaded from this site.